credentials/credentials.github.io/proposals/irma-without-apdus.md

     {
         "data": "...",
         "timeout": 10,
+        "request": "...",
-        "request": "..."
+        "send_disclosure": "..."
     }
     ```
+    The fields mean the following:
-    Here `data` can be any string of the issuer's choosing, while `request` is an issuing request (without a nonce or context). `timeout` specifies how long, in seconds, the server should wait for a token to contact it, before considering the issuing request failed.
-Only `request` is required, the other two are optional (the default value of `timeout` is 10 seconds).
+    *   `data` can be any string of the issuer's choosing,
+    *   `request` is an issuing request (without a nonce or context),
+    *   `timeout` specifies how long, in seconds, the server should wait for a token to contact it, before considering the issuing request failed,
+    *   `send_disclosure`: if the request included the disclosure of another credential, then this boolean (with values `true`/`false`) indicates whether or not the `irma_api_server` is to forward the result of this disclosure back to the identity provider.

+    Only `request` is required, the other three are optional (the default value of `timeout` is 10 seconds and `send_disclosure` defaults to `false`).
 In response, the server returns a issuing ID that the issuer should forward to the token.
 *   `GET /api/v2/issue/issueID`: if `issueID` is a valid session token (i.e., it has been assigned to an issuing request
     request at some point in the past), the server generates a nonce, puts this in the issuing request associated to this session token, and returns this to the token.
 *   `POST /api/v2/issue/issueID/commitments`: if `issueID` is a valid session token, then this accepts the token's
     commitments to its secret key, one for each credential type that will be issued, in the form of a serialized
     `IssueCommitmentMessage`.
 (This data type contains a `ProofList` instance; it is important that the proofs contained
-    in that list are in the same order as the credentials in the `credentials` object of the issuing request.)
+    in that list are in the same order as the credentials in the `credentials` object of the issuing request.
+If the issuing request included the disclosure(s) of other credential(s), then this `ProofList` should contain the corresponding disclosure proof(s)).

     The `irma_api_server` verifies the correctness of the commitments using the included zero-knowledge proofs.
 If they
-    are valid, then it computes the corresponding Camenisch-Lysyanskaya signatures for each of the credentials, and returns
+    are valid, and if the appropriate attributes were correctly disclosed, then it computes the corresponding Camenisch-Lysyanskaya signatures for each of the credentials, and returns
     these to the token, in the form of a list of `IssueSignatureMessage`s.
 Finally, it notifies the identity provider
     of success.
 *   `DELETE /api/v2/issue/issueID`: If the session exists it is deleted, and the identity provider is informed of failure.